-4 reasons why a workforce management solution should be a top priority-Reading time: 5 Minutes
+4 reasons why a workforce management solution should be a top priority

 When the Covid-19 pandemic hit Europe in the spring of 2020, HR process automation and digital transformation were clearly not a top priority, attested to in our survey: The Future of Work and People in Europe 2020.
 It’s not surprising, given the unknown extent of the impact on employees’ health and wellbeing, in addition to the economic consequences.
 Organisations had far more pressing concerns; keeping employees healthy and economic survival naturally became the immediate and main priorities.